 Get More Sleep

 Not getting enough shut-eye can have major impacts on your overall health and well-being.
-A study conducted by the American Academy of Sleep Medicine found that sleep deprivation can lead to darker under-eye circles, puffier skin, and red eyes.
+A study published in the journal Sleep found that sleep deprivation can lead to darker under-eye circles, puffier skin, and red eyes.

 Invest in a De-Puffing Tool

 There's a whole crop of tools currently on the market, all aimed at de-puffing the face.
 From jade rollers to gua shas, these tools may work to speed up lymphatic drainage and de-puff the skin.
 Bonus: They can also increase circulation in the skin, contributing to the glow we all crave.